-The Board of Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to announce the recent completion of its extensive early stage aircore drilling program on Lake Lefroy at its flagship Lefroy Gold Project ("LGP or Project"), located approximately 50km to the south east of Kalgoorlie.
+The Board of Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to announce the receipt of final assay results from composite samples from its early stage Lake Lefroy aircore drilling program at its flagship Lefroy Gold Project ("LGP" or "Project"), located approximately 50km to the south east of Kalgoorlie.
+The results from this preliminary exploration program have reaffirmed the Company's concept of the emerging gold prospectivity along or proximal to the Woolibar Fault.